SDNMap/sdnmap/README.md

+# SDNMap - Paper #

+We will present SDNMap at the Symposium of SDN Research in Santa Clara, CA in April - http://conferences.sigcomm.org/sosr/2017/

 # SDNMap #

 Please make sure that you have Python, Scapy 2.2, installed on your Linux system since these are required to run SDNMap.